Manhattan Romance with Tom O'Brien

 ART Chicago's Royal George Theater with Michael Gross and Colin Stinton

 His film credits extend back to the cult classics “A Shock to the System," starring Michael Caine, and Mike Figgis’s “Liebestraum."
 More mainstream film credits include “Tommy Boy," “Twister," and “Donnie Brasco."
 He has been privileged to work with some of the great film directors of our time: with David Fincher on “Fight Club” and “Zodiac," Ang Lee on “Ride with the Devil," and Clint Eastwood on “J. Edgar."
-Zach will be appearing in Matt Ruskin's upcoming film, "Crown Heights."
+Zach will be appearing in Matt Ruskin's, "Crown Heights," in competition this year at Sundance.

-A familiar presence to television, screen and stage audiences, Zach was seen this summer on CBS's political satire, "BrainDead".
-For seven seasons he porteayed the ethically-challenged family lawyer, David Lee on the CBS series "The Good Wife."
+A familiar presence to television, screen and stage audiences, Zach will be appearing this month on NBC's "Chicago PD as Father McSorely.
+He was seen this summer on CBS's political satire, "BrainDead".
+For seven seasons he porteayed the ethically-challenged family lawyer, David Lee on the CBS series "The Good Wife", a role he revived for CBS's "The Good Fight", coming in February.
 His other series regular roles include the highly-praised “C16:FBI” on ABC and “Touching Evil" on USA Network.
 Zach has recurred in many other acclaimed shows, including Fox's “24," playing the fixer Carl Webb, and HBO's “Deadwood," playing Andy Cramed, the gambler who brought the plague to town.
 He joined Bill Nighy and Christopher Walken in “Turks and Caicos,” the second installment of David Hare’s BBC thriller, “The Worricker Trilogy."

 On Roundabout's production of Terence Rattigan's play, "Man and Boy," and working with Frank Langella.